Rule 1: General governance policies of the Quebec Press Council

 Amended by the Board of Directors of the Quebec Press Council on October 7, 2022.
 (Section 8.02 d) vi.)

-By-law 2: By-law of the Quebec Press Council on consideration of complaints from the public
+Rule 2: Operational procedures for the treatment of complaints from the public

 1. Procedure for resolving complaints